westleyl/DDDEastAnglia2013-Async/README.md

 * Load Project into Visual Studio 2012
 * Access the NuGet package manager (Tools -> Library Package Manager -> Manage NuGet Packages For Solution)
-* higlight Online and then Search Online for microsoft.bcl.async
+* Highlight Online and then Search Online for microsoft.bcl.async
 * Click on Install button